 Ewe nutrition is key for lamb survival

 Both pregnancy toxaemia and lamb survival are linked to ewe nutrition, more specifically energy, and the wider the gap between requirements and supply the higher the risk of ewe or lamb mortality.
-However, there’s a simple solution, supplement pregnant ewes with energy, and by energy we mean grain, more specifically barley.
-Like using a protein source such as beans or lupins to satisfy protein requirements, when pasture energy is limiting, it is common practice to use high energy grain to boost dietary energy.
+However, there’s a simple solution: supplement pregnant ewes with energy, and by energy, we mean grain, more specifically, barley.
+Like using a protein source such as beans or lupins to satisfy protein requirements, when pasture energy is limiting, it is common practice to use high-energy grain to boost dietary energy.

 How much barley do we feed?